gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

 We don't provide yet an automated way to promote a node and do fail-over, but you can do it manually if you have `root` access to the machine.

+This process promotes a secondary node to a primary node by the shortest path.
+It does not enable GitLab Geo on the newly promoted primary.

 1. Take down your **primary** node.